lidiaferreira10/dig-mturk/README.md

 dig-mturk
 =========

-Utilities to set up and process Mechanical Turk data
+Utilities to set up and process annotation tasks in the IST platform or in Mechanical Turk.